;

 Storing Rhubarb

-• Store freshly picked, unwashed rhubarb in the refrigerator for 5-7 days.
+• Freshly picked, unwashed rhubarb can be stored in the refrigerator for 5-7 days.
 To prepare for refrigeration, trim both ends and place them in a plastic storage bag in the crisper drawer.
 Wash before using.

-• If you notice the rhubarb stems beginning to dry out, wrap them in a clean, damp counter cloth or paper towel inside the bag.
-On the flip side, if you find the stems are too moist, wrap them in a dry counter cloth or paper towel placed inside a dry bag.
+• If you notice the rhubarb stems beginning to dry out, wrap them in a clean, damp countercloth or paper towel inside the bag.
+On the other hand, if you find the stems too moist, wrap them in a dry countercloth or paper towel placed inside a dry bag.

 Freezing Rhubarb